 I seriously hope there’s another reboot with Melissa McCarthy in it!

-Thank you, Jasmine Stalker-Firth, for the many fabulous conversations about the Skywalker Saga.
+Thank you, Jasmine Stalker-Firth, for the many fabulous conversations about the Skywalker Saga which made this blog all the better for them.
 You have the best insights and ideas.